Dangerous-Community/Dangerous-net/README.md

 A unique IPFS frontend that you can use to push your files through.
 Encrypt all traffic with a Asymmetric RSA keypair and GPG.
 Ensure that you can upload private data to IPFS, and only you can receive and view on another machine.
 The HTTPS of IPFS.

-**Recommended to use keycard, Apex, or Keycard for Multi Factor Authentication (MFA), encrypting and decrypting data.
+**Recommended to use PGPCard, Apex, or yubikey for Multi Factor Authentication (MFA), encrypting and decrypting data.
 Using IPFS in general.**

 SecureIPFS is an application and library set that integrates the InterPlanetary File System (IPFS) with robust RSA encryption in Go, providing a secure method to store and retrieve files.
 It encrypts files before uploading to IPFS and decrypts them using a corresponding key pair.